This post contains affiliate link(s). An affiliate link means I may earn advertising or referral fees if you purchase through my link.

-There is a book I first read when I was a boy that makes me happy whenever I read it.
+A book I first read when I was a boy makes me happy whenever I read it.
 It’s “Happiness Is a Warm Puppy“ by Charles M. Schulz.
-It’s a Peanuts book that contains a series of “Happiness is …” statements accompanied by Schulz’s illustrations of Charlie Brown, Snoopy, Linus, Lucy, Sally, Schroeder, and other Peanuts characters.
+It’s a Peanuts book with a series of “Happiness is …” statements accompanied by Schulz’s illustrations of Charlie Brown, Snoopy, Linus, Lucy, Sally, Schroeder, and other Peanuts characters.

 “Happiness Is an Umbrella and a New Raincoat.”

-Happiness doesn’t have to be something complex.
-It can in fact be very simple.
+Happiness doesn’t have to be complex.
+It can be very simple.

-Perhaps you get happy when it rains and you have an opportunity to use an umbrella and a new raincoat.
-You might be happy about being prepared — even if you never were a boy scout.
-Or you might simply enjoy going for a walk in the rain without getting wet.
+Perhaps you get happy when it rains, and you can use an umbrella and a new raincoat.
+You might be pleased about being prepared – even if you never were a boy scout.
+Or you might simply enjoy walking in the rain without getting wet.

 “Happiness is an umbrella and a new raincoat” is a simple statement, but it and other statements in the book offer multiple angles for exploring why you’re happy.

-You can find happiness in the simple things of life.
+You can find happiness in the simple things.
 Especially in the simple things.
 Schulz did well to remind us of that.

 “Happiness Is a Pile of Leaves.”

-In “Happiness Is a Warm Puppy,” Schulz reminds the reader of the pleasures of life that we were a lot more aware of when we were children.
+In “Happiness Is a Warm Puppy,” Schulz reminds the reader of the pleasures that we were a lot more aware of as children.
 The book is a master class in gratitude.
-It’s a short book, one that will take you less time to read than it will take to read this review, but it packs so much into its pages.
+It’s a short book that will take you less time to read than it will take to read this review, but it packs so much into its pages.
 I experience happiness every time I read it.
-I’m grateful for the book, and it is an excellent tool that can help you take a deep dive in gratitude.
+I’m grateful for the book, and it is an excellent tool that can help you take a deep dive into gratitude.

 The more grateful you are, the happier you are.
-I’ve come to that realization from reading “Happiness Is a Warm Puppy” and from looking at the pictures that emphasize the various happiness statements.
+I’ve realized this from reading “Happiness Is a Warm Puppy” and looking at the pictures that emphasize the various happiness statements.

-I was more aware back then of the simple pleasures of life.
+I was more aware back then of life’s simple pleasures.
 Thankfully, I’ve been regaining some of that awareness.
 I am truly blessed.